-The Comprehensive Annual Financial Report (CAFR) of the County of Champaign, Illinois for the thirteen months ended December 31, 2014 is submitted herewith.
+The Comprehensive Annual Financial Report (CAFR) of the County of Champaign, Illinois for the fiscal year ended December 31, 2015 is submitted herewith.
 The CAFR is management's annual financial report to its taxpayers, governing board, oversight bodies, investors and creditors.